brianpurkiss/site-checklist/checklist-launching.md

 * Ensure plugin/module/etc licenses are activated on the new domain
 * Setup site backups if the host does not provide them - [Vaultpress](https://vaultpress.com/) is great for WordPress sites
 * Ensure 301 redirects for all old site pages
-* Ensure Google Analytics has been installed

-# WordPress Specific

-* Ensure site is set to allow search engine crawling